Build Strength, Muscle and Definition

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-Workout 2 Upper body power (Pull Power Development)
+Workout 2 Upper Body Power (Pulling Power Development)

-This upper body pull power workout is specifically designed to develop explosive pulling strength and power through the lats, rhomboids, rear delts, and biceps.
-Unlike traditional back training that focuses on slow, controlled movements, this routine emphasizes explosive pull initiation: your ability to generate maximum pulling force rapidly from a dead hang or stretched position.
+This upper-body pull-strength workout is specifically designed to develop explosive pulling strength and power in the lats, rhomboids, posterior deltoids, and biceps.
+Unlike traditional back training which focuses on slow, controlled movements, this routine emphasizes explosive pull initiation: your ability to quickly generate maximum pulling force from a 'dead hang' or stretched position.

 Cat Cow Stretch